Roxana: Life

+Marriage to Alexander

+The marriage between Roxana and Alexander took place in 327 BC, and according to the majority of the sources it was held in the Macedonian tradition rather than the Persian tradition.
+Sources agree that Alexander fell passionately in love with her, but considering that he had difficulties in occupying and controlling Sogdiana, his decision to marry Roxana may also have been motivated by the advantages of a political alliance; the Bactrian and Sogdian armies became more loyal towards Alexander afterwards.

-Alexander married Roxana despite opposition from his companions, who would have preferred a Macedonian or Greek to become queen.
-However, the marriage was also politically advantageous as it made the Bactrian and Sogdian armies more loyal towards Alexander and less rebellious after their defeat.
+Alexander married Roxana despite opposition from his companions, who would have preferred a Macedonian or Greek queen.
 Alexander thereafter made an expedition into India and while there he appointed Oxyartes as the governor of the Hindu Kush region adjoining India.
-According to Metz Epitome, Roxana accompanied Alexander into India, where their first-born son died in infancy near the banks of the Acesines River in November 326 BC; an event that is considered fact by most scholars.
-This first son is also mentioned in Alexander Hebrew Romance that alleges this child was named after his father and died at the age of 9 months.
+According to Metz Epitome, Roxana accompanied Alexander into India, where their first-born son died in infancy near the banks of the Acesines River in November 326 BC; the event is considered fact by most scholars.
+The Alexander Romance alleges that the child died at 9 months and was named after his father.

-When Alexander returned to Susa in spring 324 BC, he promoted a brother of Roxana to the elite cavalry.
+When Alexander returned to Susa in spring 324 BC, he promoted a brother of Roxana's to the elite cavalry.
 To encourage a better acceptance of his government among the Persians, Alexander also married Stateira II, the daughter of the deposed Persian king Darius III.